Dawit Isaak: Sweden

 During the autumn of 2024, various efforts were made to bring attention back to Isaak's case.
-A motion (Motion 2024/25:2181) titled "Release of Dawit Isaak and Defence of Freedom of Speech" was submitted by Social Democrats Helén Pettersson and Fredrik Lundh Sammeli.
+A motion titled "Release of Dawit Isaak and Defence of Freedom of Speech" (Motion 2024/25:2181) was submitted by Social Democrats Helén Pettersson and Fredrik Lundh Sammeli.

-In the Government Statement on 10 September 2024, titled "For a Richer and Safer Sweden," Swedish Prime Minister Ulf Kristersson mentioned Dawit Isaak.
+In the Government Statement on 10 September 2024 titled "For a Richer and Safer Sweden," Swedish Prime Minister Ulf Kristersson mentioned Dawit Isaak.

-On 18 September 2024, Reporters Without Borders (RSF Sweden) filed a complaint with the Swedish Prosecution Authority, accusing eight senior Eritrean officials, including President Isaias Afwerki, of crimes against humanity, torture, and enforced disappearance in the case of journalist Dawit Isaak.
-This marked RSF's fourth attempt to prompt legal action in Sweden regarding Isaak, who has been imprisoned without charge in Eritrea since 2001.
+On 18 September 2024, Reporters Without Borders Sweden filed a complaint with the Swedish Prosecution Authority, accusing eight senior Eritrean officials, including President Isaias Afwerki, of crimes against humanity, torture, and enforced disappearance in the case of Dawit Isaak.
+This marked RSF's fourth attempt to prompt legal action in Sweden regarding Dawit.
 The complaint was supported by Swedish PEN and the Raoul Wallenberg Centre for Human Rights.

-On 19 November 2024, the Swedish Prosecution Authority announced it would not launch a preliminary investigation into the allegations of crimes against humanity committed by Eritrean officials in Isaak's case.
+On 19 November 2024, the Swedish Prosecution Authority announced it would not launch a preliminary investigation into the allegations of crimes against humanity committed by Eritrean officials in Dawit's case.
 This decision coincided with Isaak being awarded the Edelstam Prize 2024 on the same day for his extraordinary courage in defending freedom of expression and human rights.

-Reporters Without Borders expressed deep disappointment at the decision, emphasising that Isaak, a Swedish-Eritrean journalist, has been imprisoned without trial in Eritrea since 2001.
-The organisation has submitted multiple complaints over the years, urging Swedish authorities to investigate the Eritrean leadership's actions in relation to Isaak's prolonged detention.
+Reporters Without Borders expressed deep disappointment at the decision.
+The organisation has submitted multiple complaints over the years, urging Swedish authorities to investigate the Eritrean leadership's actions in relation to Dawit's prolonged detention.
 Despite these efforts, the Prosecution Authority concluded that the lengthy duration of Isaak's imprisonment did not provide sufficient grounds to justify opening a new investigation.

+In December 2025, Swedish Foreign Minister Maria Malmer Stenergard visited Eritrea, marking the first visit to Eritrea by a Swedish official in 32 years.
+Stenergard stated that Dawit is still alive, but the Swedish government did not receive any concrete proof of his status.

 Canada

-In Canada, a petition regarding Dawit Isaak's case was submitted to the Canadian Parliament: Petition to the House of Commons – 441-02901 (Foreign Affairs) by MP Garnett Genuis (Sherwood Park—Fort Saskatchewan), Alberta, Canada, on 27 November 2024.
+On 27 November 2024, MP Garnett Genuis (Sherwood Park—Fort Saskatchewan) submitted a petition regarding Dawit Isaak's case to the Canadian Parliament: Petition to the House of Commons – 441-02901 (Foreign Affairs).

 United States

 In the United States, Senator Dick Durbin called for the release of political prisoners worldwide.
-On 11 December 2024, Durbin opened his Senate floor speech, in the US Senate, by addressing Eritrea and Dawit Isaak's case.
+On 11 December 2024, Durbin opened his Senate floor speech by addressing Eritrea and Dawit Isaak's case.